-Balabac has 36 barangays, 14 of which can be found in Balabac Island or as locals call it mainland.
-This is where we spent most of our time during our 6D5N stay and learned a lot about the town.
-Balabac is home to diverse plant and animal species including the Philippine mouse-deer or pilandok.
-It is also where the third (Queen Helen Sandbar at the southern tip of Bugsuk Island) and fourth (Angela Sandbar east of Mansalangan Island) longest sandbars in the Philippines are found.
+Balabac has 36 barangays, 14 of which can be found in Balabac Island or as locals call it mainland; this is where we spent most of our time during our 6D5N stay and learned a lot about the town.
+Balabac is home to diverse plant and animal species, including the Philippine mouse-deer or pilandok.
+You can also find the third (Queen Helen Sandbar at the southern tip of Bugsuk Island) and fourth (Angela Sandbar east of Mansalangan Island) longest sandbars in the Philippines in this province.

-If there’s one thing I can confidently confirm about the town it’s Balabac is not ready for mass tourism (as the locals did when I asked them).
+If there’s one thing I can confidently confirm about the town, it is Balabac is not ready for mass tourism (as the locals did when I asked them).

 - As of now, the mainland only has four lodges, which cannot accommodate a lot.
-They are also usually fully-booked by contractors working on projects in the mainland.
+They are also usually fully-booked by contractors working on projects in the area.

 - There are only a few operators and boat captains that are licensed by Marina to organize trips and tours.